robmarkcole/robins-hassio-config/README.md

 My [primary](https://github.com/robmarkcole/robins-homeassistant-config) home-assistant instance is running on a synology NAS.
 I run a Hassio instance on a pi 3 for experiments and testing of new integrations.

+# Image classification
+I'm using a [custom component](https://github.com/robmarkcole/HASS-Machinebox-Classificationbox) to perform image classification on images captured by my motion triggered camera.
+I've trained a [Classificatiobox](https://machinebox.io/docs/classificationbox) classifier with images captured using the motion setup below.
+The classifier can detect whether or not there is a bird in a captured image.
+The classifier has an accuracy of about 90%, trained on 1000 images that I manually sorted.

 ## Motion detection with a USB camera
 One of the main reasons I setup the Hassio instance was to build a usb camera based motion detection and alert system.
 I have a cheap ([10 pounds on Amazon](https://www.amazon.co.uk/gp/product/B000Q3VECE/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1)) usb webcam that captures images on motion detection [using](https://community.home-assistant.io/t/usb-webcam-on-hassio/37297/7) the [motion](https://motion-project.github.io/) hassio addon.
 The final view in HA is shown below, with the live view camera image just cropped off the bottom of the image.